Western Australian Consolidated Acts (1) A policy of

 provides that claims may be made under it at any time before the expiration of

-a period of 7 years from the date of issue to the owner-builder of the
+the date of issue to the owner-builder of the relevant

-relevant building licence for the building work;
+building licence for the building work; or

 (c) it